 Christine Stevens Mills is one of the leading experts when it comes to thumb sucking and how to treat thumb sucking.
 She has a very impressive track record and more than 45 years of experience.
-Furthermore, she wrote a very insightful book (Two Thumbs Up) about thumbs sucking, complication and treatment.
-We are convinced that it is one of the best books on this subject and recommend it for professionals and parents.
+Furthermore, she has written a very insightful book, Two Thumbs Up, about thumb sucking and its complications and treatment.
+We are convinced that it is one of the best books on this subject and therefore recommend it to professionals and parents alike.

 More details on her impressive track record can be found here.

-We are very grateful that she shares her knowledge with us in this interview.
+We were very grateful for her sharing her knowledge with us in this interview.

-Thumb-Heroes: You wrote a very compelling book on thumb sucking covering risk, treatment and lots of insight into the topic.
-What brought you to the point to write a book about thumb sucking?
+Thumb-Heroes: You wrote a very compelling book on thumb sucking covering risks, treatment, and lots of insight into the topic.
+What brought you to the point of writing a book about thumb sucking?